Cathedral Quarter, Belfast: Cultural quarter

 The definition of the area as a cultural quarter mostly came about because of the recent significant growth in arts- and culture-based organisations that are located there.
 As is the case with London's Covent Garden and Dublin's Temple Bar in the years before they became as renowned as they are, low rent and a central city location attracted to the area a wide variety of tenants.
 Some examples include Northern Visions TV (a.k.a.
 Belfast Community Television), The Safehouse Arts Gallery (and its parent organisation Community Visual Images), Belfast Print Workshop and Belfast's small Zen Meditation community, which has its headquarters at Black Mountain Zen Centre (a.k.a.
 Belfast Meditation Centre) in rooms in Cathedral Buildings, opposite St. Anne's.
 Dilapidated infrastructure, however, prevented any sort of mass repopulation of the area until recently.
 Development and repopulation may further have been hindered from a time since the North Street Arcade, a listed building from the 1930s in the traditional Art Deco style, burned down in what many people believe were suspicious circumstances in 2004.

 A rich literary heritage is evident in the area.
 The Northern Whig was a popular satirical newspaper in the 19th century (very much in the same vein as Punch), with its headquarters on the corner of Waring Street and Bridge Street, opposite the Assembly Rooms.
 Today, The Northern Whig building is a pub and restaurant, but the tradition of satirical writing still has a home in Cathedral Quarter through The Vacuum, which has its offices in the area.
 Cathedral Quarter is very close to both the Belfast Central Library building and the headquarters of local newspaper publication the Belfast Telegraph.
 The Sunday World has its Belfast offices in Commercial Court in the Cathedral Quarter.
 Another newspaper, the Belfast News Letter, formerly had its headquarters on Donegall Street.
 The Irish News, another well-known newspaper, still has its head office on Donegall Street.

-As if to connect with this literary flavour, a popular pub in the area is named after Belfast poet John Hewitt.
-The John Hewitt houses noteworthy and interesting artwork and photographs in changing exhibitions, sometimes of political subjects, often with the art being for sale.
-As well there is a particular small-but-significant political display installation, and some cuttings about the poet John Hewitt.
+Inspired by this literary flavour, a pub in the area is named after Belfast poet John Hewitt.
+The John Hewitt houses noteworthy and interesting artwork and photographs in changing exhibitions, often with the art being for sale.
+It also includes a small political display installation, and some cuttings about Hewitt.